-As you may well hope, The White Horse is beautifully traditional inside, with roaring log fires, low-beamed ceilings and a cosy, intimate feel.
+As you may well hope, The White Horse Inn is beautifully traditional inside, with roaring log fires, low-beamed ceilings and a cosy, intimate feel.
 We also have an award winning restaurant and thirteen beautifully appointed en-suite bedrooms, some reflecting the true age of the building, and there is also a four poster.

-Located in a village but within easy reach of many local attractions such as Canterbury Cathedral, Whitstable Harbour, the Turner Contemporary Gallery in Margate and Dover and Leeds Castle.
-The excellent Marlowe Theatre is neaby and there are numerous golf courses and beaches, several nature reserves, the Channel Tunnel and the port of Dover, the White Horse is an ideal place to stay to explore the wonderful Kent countryside.
+We are located in a village but within easy reach of many local attractions such as Canterbury Cathedral, Whitstable Harbour, the Turner Contemporary Gallery in Margate and Dover and Leeds Castle.
+The excellent Marlowe Theatre is neaby and there are numerous golf courses and beaches and nature reserves nearby.
+The Channel Tunnel and the port of Dover are also within easy reach.

 If walking, there are many stunning walking routes on our doorstep.
 We welcome walkers, cyclists, dogs (£15 supplement) and families.

 Welcome to the White Horse Inn at Boughton under Blean

 Our team of chefs are creating quite a stir in the kitchen - our locally sourced British food features a combination of creativity and talent, providing guests with the opportunity to enjoy high level food in the most comfortable of atmospheres.

 Our 13 bedrooms are beautiful with everything you would expect from a modern hotel, including free wi-fi, extensive parking, disabled access, an award-winning restaurant and extensive bar.
 We welcome dogs in two of our rooms, and have two family suites.